atuberville/FinalProject/README.md

 •	Can a game be predicted win/lose based on first-half stats, and to what level of accuracy?

-•	How close does predicted meet actual results?
+•	How well does our model predict actual results?

 •	What values contribute most heavily to the predicted outcome?